ibm-cloud-docs/cloud-object-storage/onerate.md

 1. You are a large enterprise or ISV, and most of the data being stored in Object Storage is constantly being read over the public endpoints.
 2. Your storage is being used to read large files outside of IBM Cloud, such as in post-production film editing, satellite imagery, or music production.

 Most workloads, such as for backups/long-term storage, data analysis using IBM Cloud resources, or for small files (such as PNGs for websites) are better served by a Standard plan.
-One Rate plans are generally best for workloads where more 20% of the total storage is read over the public endpoints each month.
+One Rate plans are generally best for workloads where more 20% of the total storage is consistently read over the public endpoints each month.
 {:note}

 One Rate instances are available in Regional and Single Data Center locations, but are not available in Cross Region locations.
 There are four pricing tiers based on location: